Guidelines for residency certification

 Nonresidents

-• Applicants who are not residents of the states of Washington, Idaho, Montana, or Utah, as well as applicants from WICHE states who either were not certified or selected to receive financial support from their state, will be considered in the nonresident applicant pool.
+• Applicants who are not residents of the states of Washington, Idaho, or Montana, as well as applicants from WICHE states who either were not certified or selected to receive financial support from their state, will be considered in the nonresident applicant pool.

 • Nonresidents accepted at the Pullman site may be able to establish residency in the state of Washington for years two through four.